Diabetic retinopathy: Classification and clinical features

 - University of Michigan Kellogg Eye Center

-The vast majority of patients who develop DR have no symptoms until the very late stages (by which time it may be too late for effective treatment).
-Because the rate of progression may be rapid, and therapy can be beneficial for both symptom amelioration and reduction in the rate of disease progression, it is important to screen patients with diabetes regularly for the development of retinal disease.
+The vast majority of patients who develop DR have no symptoms until the very late stages.
+Because the rate of progression may be rapid and therapy can be beneficial for both symptom amelioration and reduction in the rate of disease progression, it is important to screen patients with diabetes regularly for the development of retinal disease.

 The classification, clinical features, and natural history of DR will be reviewed here.
 The pathogenesis, screening, and treatment of DR are discussed elsewhere (see "Diabetic retinopathy: Pathogenesis" and "Diabetic retinopathy: Screening" and "Diabetic retinopathy: Prevention and treatment").
 Cataracts associated with diabetes are also a major cause of visual impairment, especially in type 2 diabetes.
 Cataracts are reviewed separately.
 (See "Cataract in adults".)